 Nature.org: How would you respond to critics who say conservation organizations should not work with corporations?

-Michelle Lapinski: I would say we can’t afford not to work with companies.
-Their impact on our planet is too great to ignore, and if they want to improve their practices and help protect nature, it is our mission to work with them to see how it can be done.
+Peter Malik: We just can’t afford not to work with companies.
+The impact the private sector has on our planet is too great to ignore, and if companies want to improve their practices and help protect nature, then we should work with them to help make that possible.

 Nature.org: What is the Conservancy’s approach to engaging the private sector?